creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 <img src="/assets/vedic/Proof.gif" height ="300" width="400" alt = "A gif showing similarity between criss cross multiplcation and grade school multiplication">

-We are doing the exact calculations as the grade-school multiplication algorithm.
+> We are doing the exact calculations as the grade-school multiplication algorithm.
 The difference lies in the order in which these calculations are carried out : the Criss-Cross algorithm uses a more efficient order which allows us to work with smaller numbers and gradually build the answer at each step.
+{: .prompt-info }

 # Code
 ```c++